 To more accurately visualize the size of your volume in Evoke, you can change the size and shape of the floor grid.
 To do this, on the Camera Calibration tab, click the ellipsis next to Set Floor Extents and change the values (in mm) to produce the required result.

 If you need to change the default floor plane setting, to enable you to set the floor plane accurately, click Show Advanced, click the ellipsis next to Start Set Floor Plane, and change the Height offset value to an appropriate value.

 The Height offset is the amount (in mm) by which to adjust the floor plane (the default is 7 mm).
 Because Evoke finds the centers of the Pulsars, set a Height offset that accounts for the size of the Pulsars (normally 14 mm).
 If the Pulsars include a base, take this into account in your calculations.

 The Auto Number Cameras feature numbers the currently connected Vicon cameras in ascending order, according to their position in the volume.
 You may want to do this after you calibrate your Vicon system, so that your cameras are logically numbered before you begin tracking.

 Automatic numbering starts with the camera that is furthest from the volume origin.
 The cameras are then numbered in a clockwise direction around the volume.
 If your cameras are positioned at different levels, the cameras in the level that contains the most cameras are numbered first.

 - Ensure that the cameras are positioned as required, and that you have calibrated the cameras and set the volume origin.

-- To enable you to check the camera numbering for all cameras, in the System panel, ensure that you can see the list of Vicon cameras.
+- To enable you to check the camera numbering for all cameras, on the System tab, ensure that you can see the list of Vicon cameras.

-- In the Camera Calibration panel, click Auto Number Cameras.
+- On the Camera Calibration tab, click Auto Number Cameras.